Support Historic Sites While You Shop for the Holidays

 President Lincoln’s Cottage offers a variety of ornaments and gifts, one of which is the Emancipation Desk Ornament, a miniature version of the simple wooden desk President Lincoln worked at while developing the revolutionary Emancipation Proclamation.

 By purchasing any of these products, you'll be supporting the National Trust Historic Sites.
-Looking for other ways to support preservation?
-Consider giving a gift membership to the place-lover in your life.
+Check out other ways you can support preservation as you shop, travel, and play.